posva/vuex-mock-store/README.md

 })
 ```

-⚠️ The mocked `dispatch` method returns `undefined` insteadf of a Promise.
+⚠️ The mocked `dispatch` method returns `undefined` instead of a Promise.
 If you rely on this, you will have to call the appropriate function to make the `dispatch` spy return a Promise:

 ```js
 store.dispatch.mockReturnValue(Promise.resolve(42))